Oil: Cosmetics

 Oils are applied to hair to give it a lustrous look, to prevent tangles and roughness and to stabilize the hair to promote growth.
 See hair conditioner.

 Religion

 Oil has been used throughout history as a religious medium.
 It is often considered a spiritually purifying agent and is used for anointing purposes.
 As a particular example, holy anointing oil has been an important ritual liquid for Judaism and Christianity.

+Health

+Oils have been consumed since ancient times.
+Oils are rich in fats and may contain beneficial health properties.
+A good example is olive oil.
+Olive oil contains a high amount of fat, which is why it was also historically used for lighting in ancient Greece and Rome.
+So people would use it to bulk out food so they would have more energy to burn through the day.
+Olive oil was also used as a cleanser, as it helped retain moisture in the skin while drawing grime to the surface.
+It served as a primitive form of soap.
+It was applied on the skin then scrubbed off with a wooden stick pulling off the excess grime and creating a layer where new grime could form but be easily washed off in the water as oil is hydrophobic.
+Fish oils hold the omega-3 fatty acid.
+This fatty acid helps with inflammation and reduces fat in the bloodstream.

 Painting

 Color pigments are easily suspended in oil, making it suitable as a supporting medium for paints.
 The oldest known extant oil paintings date from 650 AD.

 Heat transfer

 Oils are used as coolants in oil cooling, for instance in electric transformers.
 Heat transfer oils are used both as coolants (see oil cooling), for heating (e.g. in oil heaters) and in other applications of heat transfer.

 Lubrication

 Given that they are non-polar, oils do not easily adhere to other substances.
 This makes them useful as lubricants for various engineering purposes.
 Mineral oils are more commonly used as machine lubricants than biological oils are.
-Whale oil is preferred for lubricating clocks, because it does not evaporate, leaving dust, although its use was banned in the USA in 1980.
+Whale oil is preferred for lubricating clocks, because it does not evaporate, leaving dust, although its use was banned in the US in 1980.

 It is a long-running myth that spermaceti from whales has still been used in NASA projects such as the Hubble Space Telescope and the Voyager probe because of its extremely low freezing temperature.
 Spermaceti is not actually an oil, but a mixture mostly of wax esters, and there is no evidence that NASA has used whale oil.